 Trans-Matic has determined the boundaries and applicability of the EMS when establishing its scope.
-When determining this scope, Trans-Matic considered: a) external and internal issues referred to in 4.1; b) compliance obligations referred to in 4.2; c) organizational units, functions and physical boundaries; d) activities, products and services; and e) its authority and ability to exercise control and influence.
+When determining this scope, Trans-Matic considered: a) external and internal issues referred to in 4.1; b) compliance obligations referred to in 4.2; c) organizational units, functions, and physical boundaries; d) activities, products, and services; and e) its authority and ability to exercise control and influence.

-Top management at Trans-Matic (which is the Executive Team) has defined the scope of the EMS at each of its locations.
-The scope at each facility is the inclusion of all activities, products, and services that are performed at that location including the surrounding property owned by Trans-Matic, as well as the consideration of a lifecycle perspective as defined in ED-001 (for HPC &HDC).
-See below for a list of locations, products and services.
+Top Management at Trans-Matic has defined the scope of the EMS at each of its locations.
+The scope at each facility is the inclusion of all activities, products, and services that are performed at that location including the surrounding property owned by Trans-Matic, as well as the consideration of a lifecycle perspective as defined in ED-001 (for HPC &HOC).
+See below for a list of locations, products, and services.
 The scope is available to interested parties upon request.

 Corporate Office and Holland Production Center- HPC

+300 E. 481_h St.

+Holland, MI 49423

+Holland, MI 49423

-300 E. 48th St. Holland, MI 49423
+Holland, MI 49423

-Deep Drawn Metal Stampings and Assemblies

-Holland Distribution Center (Site Extension) - HDC

-471 East 40th St. Holland, MI 49423
+Holland, MI 49423

-Packaging, Storing, Sorting, and Low Volume Assemblies
+Deep Drawn Metal Stampings and Assemblies Packaging, Storing, Sorting, and Low Volume Assemblies